-While the Rainforest World Music Festival may not be everyone’s cup of tea, there’s one event that can be enjoyed by almost anyone and that is our beloved Kuching Food Festival.
+While the Rainforest World Music Festival may not be everyone’s cup of tea, there’s one event that can be enjoyed by almost anyone.

-The food fair had to take a hiatus just like any other large-scale event due to the COVID pandemic, but it is finally back and it’s almost as big as we remember it.
+Although the food fair had to take a hiatus due to the COVID pandemic, it is finally back and it’s almost as big as I remember it!

 It is an evening event, with stalls operating from around 6 p.m. to almost midnight.
-So, you should have a light lunch and leave your stomach open for a hefty dinner and supper.
+So, make sure to have leave your stomach open for a hefty dinner and supper!

 To those unfamiliar with where it is held, the festival is located at the car park area around Dewan Masyarakat, which is just beside the SJK (C) Chung Hua No. 3.